 What's Currently Available:

-Laboratory Grounds with the Blacksmith Shop, Chemistry Laboratory, and Pattern Shop (Available for viewing thru open door, but no entry into buildings available at this time)
+- Laboratory Grounds (Courtyard) - Laboratory Grounds consist of an open courtyard, a Blacksmith Shop, the Chemistry Laboratory, and the Pattern Shop (Available for viewing thru open door.
+No entry into buildings available at this time.)

 Note: The health and safety of our visitors, employees, volunteers, and partners continues to be paramount.
 At Thomas Edison NHP, our operational approach will be to examine each facility function and service provided to ensure those operations comply with current public health guidance and are regularly monitored.
 We continue to work closely with the NPS Office of Public Health using CDC guidance to ensure public and workspaces are safe and clean for visitors, employees, partners, and volunteers.